weekeat-tan/EduMatch/README.md

 The project is categorised into the following directories:
 - `classes` to store the Model objects.
 - `guards` to store the Route Guards
-    - To authenticate if a user has the appropriate rights to access a certain page
+    - To authenticate if a user has the appropriate rights to access a particular page
 - `routers` to store the Routing modules
     - For navigation/routing.
 - `screens` to store the View templates and ViewModel classes.